Ahmed-Mohamed-Fahmey/alx-pre_course/0x01-git/README.md

-readme in the new director
+readme in the new directory